jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 * Fruit or veggies
 * Forks, spoons, etc
 * Aluminum foil
-* Copper or aluminum tape on objects
+* Copper or aluminum tape on objects\*
 * Liquids
 * Anything else metallic

-Insulating materials, like rubber, probably won't work.
+* Insulating materials, like rubber, probably won't work

+\*Spreading copper/aluminum tape out across a larger surface not only creates a large trigger pad, but can even read *through* the back-side of objects!
+1/4" plywood, plastic, or fabric work great for this and allow you to hide your sensor.

 ***

 ### FULL CODE EXAMPLE
-Copy/paste this code, save to your board, and watch the colors change!
+Copy/paste this code, save to your board:

 ```python
 import board